zerebos/BDPluginLibrary/README.md

 ## Configuration

 The library is configurable with the default configuration found in the `package.json`.
-If you want to alter or extend these settings it's recommended that you create a `config.json` in the root directory that the build scripts will read and use.
-Note that this is merged with the default configuration so you don't have to include all the possible settings in the `config.json`.

 ### Options

-#### `pluginsFolder`
-Absolute or relative path to the folder containing the plugins that build scripts can build automatically.

-**Default**: `"./plugins"`

-***

 #### `releaseFolder`
 Absolute or relative path to the folder where plugins that are built should be placed.